 She remembered the Christmases and Hanukahs and birthdays, the years of artistic, creative, peace-loving presents they had showered on Ethan, more often than not with a loving word about why playing with guns was even worse than playing with fire or poison or knives.
 She paced and wrung her hands, then swung into action.
 Behind the locked door of her home office she went off on a telephone rampage, grilling physician colleagues all over the country.
 She tore into textbooks and crunched through all the professional med-sites.
 What she found out, from enough pundits, came as no surprise.
 In the world of science, it had all the bitter irony of original sin.
 Suppress a need, and it will fester and swell.
 Keep a gun out of a boy's hand, and he carries it in his mind—if you're lucky.
 In his heart, if you're not.

 Jonah's stay in Bozeman with PETA gave Anne time and space to think it all out—the way she really wanted to, unilaterally, as a doctor and a mother.
 And Jonah sensed this with alarm, felt the distance coming from her right away, the moment the three of them met and hugged at the Bozeman airport.
 Hugged the way in-laws hug.
-The van that picked them up was driven by a yahoo in a cowboy hat who wore too much leather and smelled like a barn.
+The van picking them up was driven by a yahoo in a cowboy hat who wore too much leather and smelled like a barn.
 The plan had always been they would take a family vacation out west, and that Anne and Ethan would fly in when Jonah's conference was over.
 But he assumed they would rent a car and head north to the Canadian border and some posh Alpine hotel nestled on a glacial lake.
 A place with jacketed waiters, a cider press, pedal boats, and a spa.
 That was what they had talked about, ripping glossy pages out of magazines.

-Instead, the van turned off the highway forty miles at most from the airport and bounced over rutted red dirt and rocks.
+Instead, the van turned off the highway 40 miles at most from the airport and bounced over rutted red dirt and rocks.
 At a stand of charred trees, the driver let out a rodeo whoop and the vehicle swerved onto an old wagon path and labored through several switchbacks.
 Finally, they came to a roughhewn log arch studded with horseshoes.

 "Is this your surprise?" he asked her.
 "Your idea of a vacation?"